 Students in the Track must write a senior thesis that incorporates themes relating to race and identity.
 Students should meet with the Race and Identity Track advisor during the fall semester of their senior year to confirm the suitability of their thesis topic for the Track.
 On or before the thesis draft deadline, the suitability of the thesis must be certified by the Race and Identity Track advisor.

 Please note: The degree will read A.B. in Politics and unlike University Certificates, the departmental track will not appear on the transcript.
-Concentrators who successfully complete the program’s requirements will receive a departmental attestation on Class Day.
+Concentrators who successfully complete the track’s requirements will receive a departmental attestation on Class Day.